SayvIlahsiav/spotify-to-ytmusic/README.md

-# Spotify to YouTube Music Playlist
+# Spotify to YouTube Music Playlist Transfer

 A desktop application that allows you to transfer your playlists from Spotify to YouTube Music with a user-friendly interface.